Mendocino County Court Records

 Requesting copies by mail:

-Requests for copies of court documents not available through re:SearchCA can be submitted using the Research Request form (MMC-900).
-Include the case number, full party names, date of birth, hearing dates, and a description of the documents requested.
+If you need documents that aren't available through re:SearchCA, submit the Research Request form (MMC-900).
+Include the case number, full party names, date of birth, hearing dates, and a description of the documents you need.
 Mail the completed form with payment to:

 Superior Court of California, County of Mendocino